arrestle/arrestle/README.md

 ### Hi there 👋

-🔭 I graduated in May, 2023 from NCSU with a Master's in Liberal Studies specializing in Computer Science, Innovation, ans Sustainability.
-I now work at Dell Technologies as a Principal Software Engineer.
+🔭 I earned a Master’s in Liberal Studies, specializing in Computer Science, Innovation, and Sustainability, from NCSU in May 2023.
+In September 2024, I concluded my role as a Principal Software Engineer at Dell Technologies and am now pursuing new opportunities.
+This position included:

-🌱 I’m currently learning how to monitor complex hardware/software systems using Open Telemetry.
+🌱 Learned how to monitor complex hardware/software systems using Open Telemetry.
+Backend on Kubernetes and SystemD services with Front-end Collectors with custom receivers, processors, and exporters, all written in Golang.
+Provided prototypes including microservice tracing, systemd receiver

+🌱 Building control planes for two different prototypes.
+One using microservices deployed on Kubernetes and one with a mono-repo with microservices deployed via a cli on a base SLES image via daemons.

 📫 How to reach me: https://www.linkedin.com/in/andrea-restle-lay/

-😄 Pronouns: she/her/code-freak
+😄 Pronouns: she/her/ally/code-freak

 ⚡ Fun fact: My dog loves to catch frisbees!
 Apparently that's a thing for pitbull mixes.
 Also, this one wears his heart on his puppy-sleeves and lives for cuddles.